Course Overview | Course Schedule | Abstracts | Lecturer Bios

 Mohamed S. El-Aasser

-Lecture 13 – Living Radical Polymerization and Advances in Future Directions for Emulsion Polymers/Polymer Colloids
+Lecture 12 – Living Radical Polymerization and Advances in Future directions for Emulsion Polymers

 Michael F. Cunningham